traysonkelii/RMP-api/README.md

 # RMP-api
-A simple api which scrapes data from ratemyprofessor to be used in sites
+A simple api which scrapes data from ratemyprofessor

 ## Table of Contents